punkforpez/dotfiles/INSTALL.md

 - vim: Because vim.
 - htop
 - gtop/gotop: Always one of these variants, usually gtop
 - ranger: The perfect terminal file explorer.
 - mc
 - bat: The 'cat' command with syntax-highlighting and pagination.
 Yes!
-- The Fuck: Essential for command work.
+- thefuck: Essential for command work.
 - git
-- Nala: a wrapper for Debian's apt; so much nicer.
+- nala: a wrapper for Debian's apt; so much nicer.

 ## Writing Apps (Linux and Mac)